 Funding to support Giffords Law Center to Prevent Gun Violence to host two California convenings to provide assistance and trainings to educate judicial officers, court professionals, prosecutors, defense attorneys and probation officers around Gun Violence Restraining Orders (GVRO) and domestic violence firearm relinquishment laws.

 Hope and Heal Fund provided funding to support The National Institute for Criminal Justice Reform (NICJR) to produce reports detailing the costs of gun violence in Stockton and San Bernardino.
 These reports are an initial assessment designed to be an educational tool for local organizations to show the value of their programs and the savings that can be obtained by redistributing resources to prevention work rather than punitive systems.
 The city reports highlights the toll gun violence takes – not only in loss of life, but on taxpayer and community resources.
-Read City of Stockton Report.
+All reports from NICJR can be found on their website.

 Funding to support the Violence Policy Center’s report “Lethal Hispanic/Latino Firearm Victimization in California” which is a comprehensive report that offers the most recent data available on Latino homicide and suicide victimization in California, and the role played by firearms.
 Data contained in the study is one component of any baseline measure of the impact of violence prevention initiatives undertaken in the state.
 Visit our Resource Center to find Key Findings and Recommendations from the report and Data Collection in California in Support of Violence Prevention.